kun126/kun126.github.io/_posts/2024-12-01-Create-a-Change-Dectection-App-with-GEE.md

 ## Step 5 App Initialization

 To complete the app:
-- Call the ·updateMaps()· function to render the map with default parameters.
+- Call the `updateMaps()` function to render the map with default parameters.
 - Combine the `infoPanel` and `splitPanel` into a root panel.
 - Display the app by attaching the root panel to the UI.